-An introduction to exegetical method and to Greek aids that can contribute to non-Greek students' understanding of the Scriptures.
-Students study selected aspects of Greek grammar, do word studies, solve interpretive problems, and state the exegetical ideas of passages as they work through the Greek text of a short New Testament epistle.
-Recommended primarily for MA, nondegree, and CBTS students.
+An introduction to New Testament exegetical method based on tools, resources, and functionality in Logos Bible Software.
+Students work with the structure and argument flow of the Greek text, learn to do word studies, solve interpretive problems, and state the exegetical ideas of passages as they work through the Greek text of Ephesians.
+Restricted to non-ThM/STM students.
 3 hours.